-- 7.36 In pursuing the Order, the Council has carefully considered the balance to be struck between the effect of acquisition on individual rights and the wider public interest in the redevelopment of the Order Land.
-Interference with rights under the European Convention on Human Rights (as further set out in section 10 of this Statement of Reasons) is considered by the Council to be justified, in order to secure the economic regeneration and environmental and public benefits which the proposed regeneration will bring. - 7.37 The Council is satisfied that the redevelopment of the Order Land will have a positive impact on the social, environmental and economic well-being of the area, as the redevelopment will provide an overall improvement in the quality of life for local residents.
+- 7.37 In pursuing the Order, the Council has carefully considered the balance to be struck between the effect of acquisition on individual rights and the wider public interest in the redevelopment of the Order Land.
+Interference with rights under the European Convention on Human Rights (as further set out in Section 10 of this Statement) is considered by the Council to be justified, in order to secure the economic regeneration and environmental and public benefits which the proposed regeneration will bring. - 7.38 The Council is satisfied that the redevelopment of the Order Land will have a positive impact on the social, environmental and economic well-being of the area, as the redevelopment will provide an overall improvement in the quality of life for local residents.
 Compulsory acquisition of individuals' property situated within the Order Land is necessary to allow this comprehensive redevelopment to proceed, and for these benefits to be delivered.

-- 7.38 Due to the substantial public benefit which would arise from the regeneration of the Eastfields Estate, it is considered that the use of compulsory purchase powers is both necessary and proportionate, and that there is a compelling case in the public interest for the making and confirmation of the Order.
-It is considered that the Order does not constitute any unlawful interference with individual property rights.
-The compulsory purchase process enables objections to be submitted and a Public Inquiry to be held to consider those objections.
-The parties directly affected by the Order will be entitled to compensation in accordance with the statutory compensation code. - 7.39 All of the Order Land is required to deliver the comprehensive redevelopment of Phase 1 of the Estate's regeneration.
+- 7.39 Due to the substantial public benefit which would arise from the regeneration of the Eastfields Estate, it is considered that the use of compulsory purchase powers is both necessary and proportionate, and that there is a compelling case in the public interest for the making and confirmation of the Order.
+It is considered that the Order does not constitute any unlawful interference with individual property rights. - 7.40 All of the Order Land is required to deliver the comprehensive redevelopment of Phase 1 of the Eastfields Estate regeneration.
 There is no certainty that the necessary land and interests can be assembled by agreement within a reasonable period and as such the Order is necessary, although efforts to acquire all interests by negotiation will continue in parallel.